CesarTrevisan/Behavioral-Cloning/writeup_template.md

 And also capture steering angles and throttle, that are Lables.

-## Model Architecture and Training Strategy
+## Solution Design Approach

 First I used provided Training data.
 Then I collect more three laps on first track (two laps on the "wrong" way).
 I used Center, Left and Right Camera's images to training the model.
 To feed model with more data I used data augmentation strategy, using numpy flip function.

-## 1. Solution Design Approach
+Finally randomly shuffled the data set (code line 99) and put 20% of the data into a validation set (code line 42)

 The overall strategy for deriving a model architecture was to use captured images and steering angles to train a Deep Neural Networks and use the trained model to drive a Car autonomously on simulator.